 |Shoulder press||5 reps|

-If I was able to do those exercises with that many reps, then I felt confident I could go-ahead for 24kg kettlebell.
-My first weeks of doing only kettlebell swing looked like this.
+If I was able to do those exercises with that many reps, then I felt confident I could go ahead with a 24kg kettlebell.

 |Kettlebell Swing||10-15 reps||7-8 sets|

 - I started by doing 100 reps of kettlebell swings every day, for 2-weeks.
 That was enough to see how my body will feel and respond.

 |Kettlebell Swing||15-20 reps||7-9 sets|

 - Then on week three, I rump up to an average of 150 reps.
 Keep in mind that some days I would do 180, even 200 reps.

 |Kettlebell Swing||25-30 reps||6-8 sets|

 - After week six I went to an average of 200 reps per day.
 That time I also added some push-ups here and there.

 - Usually, I would be doing something else at that time (cooking, blogging, calling friends, cleaning).

 My diet was moderate.
 I wasn’t focused on macronutrients.

 My goal was to create a minimalistic workout that can be part of my everyday routine.
 I wanted to be more productive during the day and I needed a tool to give me more energy, not a performance so to speak.

-In conclusion, I believe that kettlebell swings only training is a perfect solution for everyone who is looking for training that is simple and effective at the same time.
+I believe that kettlebell swings only training is a perfect solution for everyone who is looking for training that is simple and effective at the same time.

 - You can do them for years.
 But as a single exercise, think about it as a challenge, not as a lifetime practice.

-- You can do kettlebell swings every day, as long as you stay in low volume (reps and sets) range.
+- You can do kettlebell swings every day, as long as you stay in a low volume (reps and sets) range.